alannchang/reach-mastermind2024/README.md

 - Games will automatically expire after the player either wins or runs out of guesses
 - Ability to end games prematurely
 - Players can share their session_id with others if they want to "collaborate"

+Extensions that were attempted:
+- A database (like MySQL, PostgreSQL) that will act as persistent storage/backup for game state
+- Flask was initially used, but promptly switched over to FastAPI for performance

 ## TO DO List